tosh2230/stairlight/README.md

 './stairlight.yaml' has created.
 Please edit it to set your data sources.

-# Step 2: Map SQL statements and tables, and add metadata
+# Step 2: Map your SQL statements and tables, and add metadata
 $ stairlight map
 './mapping_yyyyMMddhhmmss.yaml' has created.
 Please map undefined tables and parameters, and append to your latest configuration file.